Products Affected - Description

 2 mL vial (NDC 00069-6001-25)

 10 mL vial (NDC 00069-6001-21)

 Estimated Resupply Dates

 - Hospira has all fosphenytoin 75 mg/mL presentations on back order and the company cannot estimate a release date.6

-- Fresenius Kabi has fosphenytoin 75 mg/mL 2 mL and 10 mL vials on back order and the company estimates a release date of 4th quarter 2014.2
+- Fresenius Kabi has fosphenytoin 75 mg/mL 2 mL and 10 mL vials on back order and the company cannot estimate a release date.2

 - West-Ward has fosphenytoin 75 mg/mL 2 mL and 10 mL vials on back order and the company cannot estimate a release date.13